mendax1234/mendax1234/README.md

 - To view FRC Team 6940's robot code, go to FRC Team 6940's [Official Github Page](https://github.com/Team6940)
 - In my spare time, I use [Hackintosh](https://en.wikipedia.org/wiki/Hackintosh), and here is [my EFI for ThinkPad X390](https://github.com/mendax1234/ThinkpadX390-Opencore-EFI).
 My primary working machine is also a ThinkPad X390.
 However, I use Windows 11 Pro as my primary operating system.
 - I also maintain the EFI for the [ThinkPad E40](https://github.com/mendax1234/ThinkPadE40-Clover-EFI), but I no longer use this laptop because it is too old!
-- If you want to help, go to [Support](https://github.com/mendax1234/Pi-introduction).